codesharedot/quantum-resistant-ledger-price/README.md

-# time-new-bank price
+# poet price

-Gets the time-new-bank price with Python (from JSON).
+Gets the poet price with Python (from JSON).

 https://pythonbasics.org